MukurtuCMS/Mukurtu-CMS/themes/mukurtu_v4/README.md

+## Theme Basics

+This is the base theme for the Mukurtu Version 4 CMS.

+This theme uses a single directory component structure, which is based on how the components (or elements) of the site are organized.
+Each component recieves its own directory, which contains any relevant template, Sass, or JavaScript files the component may utilize.

+In addition to single directory components, the theme also borrows from the [SMACSS](https://smacss.com/) concept when organizing the components within the `components` directory.
+Components are organized by size, and range from base elements (colors, variables, etc) to template-level elements (full content types).

+The components build upon each other and combine from smallest (00-base) to largest (04-template).

+In addition to the `components` directory, the theme also includes a `templates` directory.
+This is where Drupal-specific templates, such as `page.html.twig`, live.

 ## Assets Compiling

 The theme is compiled with Gulp and includes globbing for support of partials.
 For more information on how the compilation is working check the [gulpfile.js](gulpfile.js).